fac29b/MapXplore/README.md

 # Travel Mashup Project

 The Travel Mashup project is a web application that provides information about the weather at random locations found via postcode.
-Additionally, the application displays the location on a Google Map and provides a Google Street View.
+Additionally, the application displays the location on a Google Map and provides a Google Street View with a ChatGPT powered chat box to also give interactive information about the location.

 ## Table of Contents